Trupanion Pet Insurance Review

 While most insurance companies have several discount programs, including multi-pet discounts, Trupanion only has one: the Trupanion Offer program.
 As detailed in the Pros above, this offer gives your pet 30 days of free coverage without waiting periods if you get or treat a pet at a participating partner.
 If you decide to continue your coverage, you can do so within the first 30 days to keep your policy in effect.
 If you decide to purchase Trupanion insurance after the 30-day offer, your policy will be subject to the usual waiting periods.

 While financial stability in a pet insurer is less important than for, say, your life insurer, it’s still reassuring to know the company is healthy enough to be able to afford to pay the claims you submit.

 While most insurers are rated by AM Best, a credit rating agency focused on the insurance industry, Trupanion is an exception.
 Its policies are underwritten by the American Pet Insurance Company, a company that was rated by Demotech, a newer credit rating agency that was launched in 1985.
 Demotech issued the insurer an “A” (Exceptional) Financial Strength Rating.
-As of 2021, the company has over $300 million in gross premiums written.

 As with most pet insurers, Trupanion has educational materials on its site, an online quote tool and downloadable sample policies.
 However, it stands out from other companies in that it offers 24/7 customer support, rather than only staffing its customer service line during business hours.